commoncriteria/transforms/README.md

 # Transforms
-This poorly named _transforms_ project (should really be called 'commons' or something similiar) contains three basic file types that are common resources to various protection profile projects.
+This poorly named _transforms_ project (should really be called 'commons' or something similiar as it is meant to be used as a submodule to other CC projects), contains three basic file types (and one subproject) that are common resources to various protection profile projects.
 These three types are:
-* XSL Files, in the project's top directory, which transform the protection profile input file into various readable html documents
+* XSL Files, in the project's top directory, which transform the protection profile input file into various readable html documents,
-* Schema Files (currently just schema.rng) in the _schemas_ directory, which defines, roughly, the structure of an input file
+* Schema Files (currently just schema.rng) in the _schemas_ directory, which defines, roughly, the structure of an input file, and
 * Dictionary files, in the _dictionaries_ directory, which include various lists of words that are frequently used by protection profiles but not recognized by _hunspell_, a spell checker we use.

-This project is meant to be used as a submodule to other CC projects.
+It also contains a subproject, _rng-to-html_, in the _schemas_ directory and it is used by executing the shell script in the _bin_ directory.
+It uses _xsltproc_ to transform a RelaxNG schema (hopefully with annotations), to a clickable, javadoc-style reference.

 ## Links
 [Help working with Transforms Submodule](https://github.com/commoncriteria/transforms/wiki/Working-with-Transforms-as-a-Submodule)